 The Clearly Filtered Water Pitcher is the best water filter pitcher for well water in 2023.
 This pitcher does more than just improve water taste and odor – it can reduce more contaminants than any other pitcher on the market, including a range of the most common well water contaminants.

-- Reduces more than 365 contaminants in drinking water – The Clearly Filtered water filter pitcher tackles a range of contaminants you may find in your well water, including bacteria, cysts, and microorganisms (99.9%), lead (99.5%), and VOCs (99.9%).
+- Reduces more than 365 contaminants in drinking water – The Clearly Filtered water filter pitcher tackles a range of contaminants you may find in your well water, including, iron (99.9%), nitrates (99.9%), microplastics (99%), and pesticides (98%+)

 - Independent testing for contaminant reduction – According to independent testing, the